 On the podium of the on-site formula of the 8th edition of the European Rover Challenge stood the following teams:

 In the remote formula, the prizes went to:

 Interestingly, the three best teams from the remote formula were the very teams whose videos I presented in the article on ERC Simulation Task.
 What were the odds?
 Maybe I’m a psychic ;).

 Apart from the main prizes, some of the contestants of the ERC 2022 were awarded extra prizes and honorable mentions for remarkable performance in each category.

-Apart from the rover competition in which teams from all over the world participated, there were other surprises and attractions for visitors.
-They could attend educational workshops, observe scientific experiments, and indulge in interacting with technologies and space.
-For instance, the visitors had the opportunity to explore the bottom of the Pacific Ocean, see a replica of Neil Armstrong’s space suit, control robots and meet specialists from space agencies.
-There was also a special Children’s Zone where the youngest visitors could learn about the universe in a mobile planetarium, principles of physics, and construct robotic devices.
+Besides the rover competition in which teams from the world over participated, there were other surprises and attractions for visitors.
+They could attend educational workshops, observe scientific experiments, and play around with space-related technologies.
+For instance, the visitors got to explore the bottom of the Pacific Ocean, see a replica of Neil Armstrong’s space suit, control robots and meet specialists from space agencies.
+There was also a dedicated Children’s Zone where the youngest visitors could learn about the universe in a mobile planetarium, principles of physics, and construct robotic devices.

 As every year, in 2022, a major part of the European Rover Challenge was the Inspiration Zone, where visitors could attend a number of workshops and lectures.
-The ERC lasts 3 days and each of them has its theme to which the experts’ lectures are devoted to, and they are Mars, the Moon and Earth.
+Every edition of the ERC lasts 3 days and each of them has its theme to which the experts’ lectures are devoted to, and they are Mars, the Moon and Earth.